 "Yeah, sorry, I forgot about that.
 What did she have?"

-“A girl she named Heather Nicole.
-Anything big happen while I was away?”
+"A girl whom she named Heather Nicole.
+Anything big happen while I was away?"

 "No. The temp did a decent job, so Nick and Bob managed.
 You should expect your new guy around 11:00am.
 They added some material to orientation."